kera-cudmore/rosie-portfolio/README.md

-# HTML and CSS Essentials Porfolio Project
+# Rosie Portfolio

-The HTML and CSS Essentials Porfolio Project was created as part of a series of lessons from the Code Institute.
-The lessons initially covered HTML and CSS, before returning and adding JavaScript and the Google Maps API.
+The Rosie Porfolio Project was created as part of a series of lessons from the Code Institute.
+The lessons initially covered HTML and CSS, before returning and adding JavaScript with the Google Maps API.

 Add site responsive screenshot here